 2009; Djeuani et al., 2014).
 Maltose is a disaccharide made up of two glucose sub units and can be obtained from the hydrolysis of starch.
 In Solanum tuberosum maltose favours the formation of tubers with reduced sizes and masses (Du Jardin et al., 1994) while in X. sagittifolium plantlets treated with maltose solutions during growth and minituberization produce more leaves that plantlets treated with sucrose of the same concentrations (Abilogo, 2013).
-Again after 171 days of culture the minituber sizes are larger in plants treated with sucrose (Djeuani et al., 2014).
+Again after 171 days of culture the minituber sizes are larger in plants treated with maltose than those treated with sucrose (Djeuani et al., 2014).